alixandru/q2a-open-login/README.md

 * Improve the layout of the `logins` page.
 * New widget which shows all the login buttons in the sidebar, as an alternative to header buttons.
 * Update CSS file.
 Important!
 If a custom theme is used it must be manually updated.
-* Translation files for Russian and Spanish have been removed because of the massive translation changes in this new version.
+* Translation files (Russian, Spanish and French) have been removed because of the massive translation changes in this new version.

 Due to navigation menu changes in Q2A version 1.6.3, the plugin now requires Q2A 1.6.3.
 Older versions of Q2A should use a previous version of the plugin.